 Which features are free vs. paid?

-The Cheat Sheet Editor contains elements that are free along with premium features for PRO and MVP users.
+The Cheat Sheet Editor contains elements that are free along with premium features for PRO, MVP and HOF users.
 An overview of PRO and MVP features and pricing is available here.

-PRO and MVP members also have access to our enhanced Draft Simulator and Draft Analyzer as well as our Draft Assistant.
-The PRO and MVP packages are available for as low as $16.95 or FREE with our special offer
+PRO, MVP and HOF members also have access to our enhanced Draft Simulator and Draft Analyzer as well as our Draft Assistant.

 What is the Draft Assistant?
-(PRO and MVP Feature)
+(PRO, MVP and HOF Feature)

 The Draft Assistant is a tool that helps you optimize picks during your draft with the least amount of stress.
-The Assistant comes in 2 separate forms, depending upon the level of your PRO or MVP membership:
+The Assistant comes in 2 separate forms, depending upon the level of your membership:

 Both versions of the Draft Assistant offer the following easy-to-use features: